thisismayank/hindijs/README.md

 ## 🙏 Acknowledgments

-- Inspired by the creativity of the Indian developer community
-- Built with love for desi developers worldwide
-- Special thanks to all contributors who make this project awesome!
+- Part of a learning series where I want to understand the workings of the tools I use daily.

 ## 📞 Support